Are Deer Antlers For Dogs A Good Chew Toy?

 The fear of all 3 of my dogs getting diarrhea is enough to make me avoid purchasing deer antler chews for my dogs.

-QUICK UPDATE: As several readers have noted in the comment section many dogs have cracked their teeth on deer antlers.
+QUICK UPDATE: Several readers have noted in the comment section that many dogs have cracked their teeth on deer antlers.
 In my own experience, I’ve had one friend tell me their dog cracked a tooth as well.
 I know this is not the case with all dogs.
 One thing I’d recommend is to know your dog.
 If your dog is an intense chewer then maybe try a softer chew like a KONG.
 One reader said they don’t give it to their dog if they can’t dent it with their fingernail.

 So I guess we’ll just stick to the Sterile bones, Nylabones, and the occasional pressed rawhide bone.
 (UPDATE Pressed rawhide bones are no longer recommended)